Harlem and the rest of Upper Manhattan are best known for their brownstones and other pre-war architectural styles.

 Architect: Costas Machlouzarides

-An old theater that became a church, this building was "scooped out" and turned into something resembling a Lincoln Center concert hall by architect Costas Machlouzarides, according to the New York Times.
+An old movie house that became a church, this building was "scooped out" and turned into something resembling a Lincoln Center concert hall by architect Costas Machlouzarides.
 A year later he went on to design the Church of the Crucifixion in Harlem's Sugar Hill (see No. 5 below).